Chinese women in the Second Sino-Japanese War: Medical work

 Women in China supported injured soldiers in CCP and Nationalist bases alike, working as nurses, doctors, and midwives during the war.
 While women had worked as caregivers before, women during the war provided medical care in public, which marked a shift in gender roles.
 Not only were women working outside of the home, but they were also making physical contact with male strangers.
 The war prompted the feminization of the nursing profession in China.
 There were roughly 60,000 women that served as nurses in the Army Corps.
 Getting paid wasn't something that began happening until 1944, when Congress decided to fix the law; this granted temporary commissions with full pay and privileges to the nurses.
 With these women breaking barriers, it didn't mean they received equal pay; most nurses worked for $111 a month.

 Soldiers in China needed medical care for battle wounds, as well as for lethal diseases such as cholera and malaria.
 Nurses were in high demand for the state, and the number of registered nurses increased dramatically throughout the war, as did the number of nursing schools.
 Nurses in Chongqing performed various medical tasks, such as administering vaccines, in hospitals and on the street.

 Nursing schools in Chongqing recruited young, educated, and unmarried women to enroll during the war.
 While women attended nursing schools during the war, Chinese provincial governments integrated nursing classes into high school curriculums.
 In 1937, high school girls in Hubei started taking compulsory nursing classes.
 In 1940, female high school graduates in Hunan and Sichuan were required to work as nurses, either for the military or for rural public health.

 Women such as Zhou Meiyu helped professionalize the nursing industry and raise its status.
 While some nurses were paid, other women helped soldiers on a volunteer basis.
 Many women felt fulfilled working as nurses and accepted to work for low pay.

+Women joined the Nationalist expeditionary army for the Burma campaign as nurses, office staff and interpreters.